decidables/decidables/README.md

 ## Packages

 - `@decidable`
+  - *Libraries*
     - `decidable-elements`: Web components for UI elements used across all packages
     - `detectable-math`: Provides a class with equations for calculating Signal Detection Theory
     - `detectable-elements`: Web components for exploring Signal Detection Theory
+    - `prospectable-math`: Provides a class with equations for calculating Cumulative Prospect Theory
+    - `prospectable-elements`: Web components for exploring Cumulative Prospect Theory
+  - *Sites*
     - `detectable`: An Explorable Explanation of Signal Detection Theory
+    - `prospectable`: An Explorable Explanation of Cumulative Prospect Theory

 ---